Xaxis/modelling-consciousness/README.md

 ---
 title: "Modelling Consciousness"
-description: " formal, substrate-agnostic framework for quantifying consciousness as an emergent property of interacting traits: information integration, adaptive self-referential processing, temporal continuity, and behavioral complexity.
+description: "A formal, substrate-agnostic framework for quantifying consciousness as an emergent property of interacting traits: information integration, adaptive self-referential processing, temporal continuity, and behavioral complexity.
 By modeling these as interdependent nodes in a dynamic system, the approach produces a relational measure that applies consistently across biological, artificial, and hybrid entities, enabling principled ethical decisions about conscious or near-conscious systems."
 pubDate: 2025-03-29
 tags: ["consciousness", "cognitive science", "artificial intelligence", "ethics", "philosophy of mind", "information theory"]
 ---